 Facebook | Instagram | Website

-For somewhere a little less wrought with family feuds, Bei-Ing Wanton Noodles (美樱云吞面) is a good bet.
-This 35-year-old wanton noodle shop promises good ol’ wanton noodles but with a modern twist.
+Bei-Ing Wanton Noodles (美樱云吞面) is a good bet for any day you are in the East.
+Having been in operation since 1984, this wanton noodle shop promises good ol’ wanton noodles but with a modern twist.

-You’ll notice right off the bat that Bei-ing serves Malaysia-style wanton mee, which comes with egg noodles in black sauce, giving it a rich umami flavour.
-Their Wanton Noodle 云吞面 (S$4/S$5/S$6) comes with thick glistening slices of barbecued pork alongside fried and steamed wantons.
+You’ll notice right off the bat that Bei-ing serves Malaysia-style wanton mee, which comes with egg noodles in black sauce to give it a rich umami flavour.
+Their Char Siew Wanton Noodle (S$7/S$8) comes with thick slices of glistening barbecued pork alongside fried and steamed wantons.

-The noodles were perfectly springy, breaking apart easily with every bite.
-Despite their thickness, they were still able to soak up the sweet and savoury black sauce and its flavours.
-We loved the char on the char siew which gave them an irresistible smoky flavour.
+The noodles are perfectly springy, coming apart easily with the gentlest bite.
+Despite their thickness, they are still able to soak up the sweet and savoury black sauce and its flavours.
+We love the char on the char siew which gives them an irresistible smoky flavour.

 +65 6440 9511

 Who doesn’t like a good frog leg porridge for supper?
-Dragoncity Claypot House 龙城砂锅田鸡粥 in Joo Chiat is open till the wee hours of the morning, so if you’re feeling peckish after a late-night movie, you’ll know where to go.
+Dragoncity Claypot Frog Porridge in Joo Chiat is open till the wee hours of the morning, so if you’re feeling peckish after a late-night movie, you’ll know where to go.
+It’s known to be crowded after 6pm, so book ahead to not be disappointed.

 180 Joo Chiat Road, Singapore 427451